The Public Defender’s Office provides legal representation for those who qualify for services and are in jeopardy of losing their liberty.

 In addition, Erie County Public Defender provides representation to individuals facing state or county parole and probation revocations and those subject to commitment proceedings under the Mental Health Procedures Act.

-When an applicant qualifies for representation and becomes a client of the public defender’s office, there is no charge for representation.
-Furthermore, the client will be charged no filing fees for any legal papers filed in the case although the client may be charged for restitution and court costs should he be found guilty.
-The Erie County Public Defender accepts client applications Monday through Friday from 8:30 am until 4:00 pm or by mail.
+When an applicant qualifies for representation and becomes a client of the Public Defender’s Office, there is no charge for representation.
+Furthermore, the client will not be charged filing fees for any legal papers filed in the case.
+The Erie County Public Defender accepts client applications Mondays through Fridays from 8:00 a.m. until 4:00 p.m. or by mail.

-If applying in person, applicants must bring a copy of the charges and verification of income or support.
-If applying by mail, applicants must likewise include copies of the charges and income verification.
-Note that originals will not be returned so applicants who apply by mail should send only copies of supporting documents.
+If applying in person, applicants must bring a copy of the criminal charges and verification of income.
+If applying by mail, applicants must likewise include a copy of the criminal charges and income verification.
+Note that originals will not be returned, so applicants who apply by mail should send only copies of supporting documents.

-Metered parking is located on Sassafras Street in front of the office.
+Metered parking is located on Sassafras Street in front of the Public Defender’s Office.

 The Erie County Public Defender’s Office provides the information on this website as a service to the Erie County community.
 Use of this site does not constitute, in any manner, an attorney-client relationship between the Erie County Public Defender and the reader.
 While the information on this site pertains to legal issues, it is neither intended as legal advice nor is it meant to be a substitute for the particularized advice of your own attorney.